tomas-quix/Webinar/README.md

-# Webinar Series - Episode 1: Ingesting Test Data
+# Webinar Series

-This repository contains the final code from Episode 1 of our webinar series.
+This repository contains the final code from our webinar series.

+## Episode 1: Ingesting Test Data

-## Join us for a masterclass in ingesting test data
+### Join us for a masterclass in ingesting test data

 **Tuesday, July 22nd | 9:30am EST / 2:30pm GMT / 3:30pm CET**